 All candidates for the bachelor’s degree must complete the General Education Curriculum.

 The following handbooks and forms were designed to guide students and their supporting mentors.
 Information relating to university policies and guidelines, roles and responsibilities, and specific ideas and activities to enhance the experience are included.
-Further information may be obtained by contacting the Director of Student Teaching and Field Experience at (207) 768-9430.
+Further information may be obtained by contacting the Coordinator of Student Teaching and Field Experience at (207) 768-9437.